ebrezadev/BH1750FVI-Light-Intensity-Sensor-C-Driver/README.md

 * version 1.0
 * Reza Ebrahimi

 This library is written in **portable C**, and is **MCU independent**.
 BH1750FVI is a digital Ambient Light Sensor IC for I2C bus interface.
-This IC is most suitable to obtain the ambient light data for adjusting LCD and Keypad backlight power of Mobile phones.
+This module is most suitable to obtain the ambient light data for adjusting LCD and Keypad backlight power of Mobile phones.
 It is possible to detect wide range at High resolution ( 1 - 65535 lx ) (ROHM Semiconductor datasheet).
 In order to implement it to your MCU of choice, you need to manipulate functions inside bh1750fvi_low_level.c file (I2C configurations and delay function) and leave other files as they are.

 BH1750FVI C library abstracts away the internals of the hardware, using high level functions (description below).
 There's also an **automatic mode** included in this driver.